shounic/docs/nov4.md

 regular players won't have voice chat but they will have text chat. cheaters will be in a discord voice chat :D (subsequently if you get randomly picked to be a cheater but you can't speak i might reroll it)

+regarding maps: we will just play badwater. i understand it's boring to just play one map, but a different map will literally change the meta and how things play out, so for the sake of consistency i rather just stick to one map. every new map it kinda requires you to retest and revalidate the cheater team threshold too so it's just a lot of time needed, that i don't think i have atm. i can always do this again on more maps if people are interested.

 faq: